Best condo insurance companies

 There are three main metrics on which you should compare condo insurance companies:

 1. Rates.
-You shouldn't overpay for good coverage, and with rates on the rise finding coverage you can afford takes some comparison.
+You shouldn't overpay for good coverage, and with rates on the rise, finding coverage you can afford takes some comparison.
 Gather quotes from three to five insurers to compare before you buy.

 2. Coverage.
-You should decide what coverage you need and and the extra options you'd like to add, and request all of your quotes at those levels and with those extras.
+You should decide what coverage you need and the extra options you'd like to add, and request all of your quotes at those levels and with those extras.
 Note any extra coverage one company offers that another doesn't, or even if extra coverage or higher limits are standard with one company.

 3. Reputation.
 The cheapest rate does you no good when you file a claim and run into hassles.
-Research each company's reputation for customer service and claims as well as their financial stability.
+Research each company's reputation for customer service and claims, as well as their financial stability.
 There's a good reason we include these factors in our rankings.

 What you should consider before buying condo insurance